 Pre-purchase online or by phone at 1-866-725-9666

-Three great mysteries are ready for you to crack the case as Act 1 Productions bring you their popular humor, entertainment and unique style to the Strasburg Rail Road.
+Act 1 Productions returns to the Strasburg Rail Road to bring you their popular humor, entertainment and unique style for dinner.
 Please plan to arrive no later than the boarding time in order to enjoy the full experience and to avoid missing any clues.
 “How much time should I plan?”
 Visit the FAQ page for tips on this and more.

 - Choice of soup or salad